dmcg310/Rust-Traverse/README.md

 4. The binary will be in `target/release/rt`.
 5. Add the binary to your path.

+### From Binary

+1. Download the binary from the releases page.
+2. `chmod +x rt` (linux only) within the same directory as it, to make it executable.
+3. Move the resulting binary to your path.

 ## Usage

 Run `rt` in your terminal.